David-Bugaboo/Twentyheim/Wyrdgrave.md

 **When**: At any point during the Glade Lord's activation.

 **Effect:** The Glade Lord may climb upon a Treant within 2” of himself.
-While mounted in the Treant, any attacks directed at him are treated as if against Heavy Cover and use the Treant Armor.
+While mounted in the Treant, any attacks directed at him are treated as if against Heavy Cover and use the Treant armour.
 The Glade Lord gains \+1 Shoot when shooting upon a Treant.

 ### Way of the Barkpiercer